ROCm/clr/rocclr/README.md

 The repository maintains several branches.
 The branches that are of importance are:

 - Main branch: This is the stable branch.
 It is up to date with the latest release branch, for example, if the latest ROCM release is rocm-4.1.x, main branch will be the repository based on this release.
+- Develop branch: This is the default branch, on which the new features are still under development and visible.
+While this maybe of interest to many, it should be noted that this branch and the features under development might not be stable.
 - Release branches.
 These are branches corresponding to each ROCM release, listed with release tags, such as rocm-4.0.x, rocm-4.1.x, etc.

 ## Building